-1. Begin by washing the dal properly, and then soak it for at least six hours, and more if necessary.
-Once that's done, grind the dal really well.
-While it was done by hand in earlier days, a good food processor helps.
+Begin by washing the dal properly, and then soak it for at least six hours, and more if necessary.
+Once that's done, grind the dal in processor really well.
 Make sure there's not too much water in it though.
 The idea is to get a thick paste-like dough.

 Now take the salt and the kalonji and add it to the paste.
 You need to whip the mixture hard, use a hand mixer, so that the batter becomes light.

 In the older days, these boris were made by hand - taking a little mixture and making tear drop shapes on a newspaper and putting them out in the sun to dry.
 You can of course use an icing bag with a round nozzle.
 If a newspaper is too passé for you, use a metal tray and brush it with some oil so it doesn't stick.

 It takes a whole day in the sun for the dumplings to dry; keep it out for longer if it takes time.